nim-lang/Nim/doc/manual.rst

 Closure iterators have other restrictions than inline iterators:

 1. ``yield`` in a closure iterator can not occur in a ``try`` statement.
-2. For now, a closure iterator cannot be evaluated at compile time.
+2. For now, a closure iterator cannot be executed at compile time.
 3. ``return`` is allowed in a closure iterator (but rarely useful) and ends iteration.
 4. Neither inline nor closure iterators can be recursive.